Table of Contents

 - Port their data.

-The provisions protect more than just contact information.
+The protection of these provisions extends beyond contact information.
 Data without contact information can still fall under CCPA compliance if it can be used to identify a person.
-For example, an address, household income, and other specific information can identify a consumer so that CCPA provisions would cover this record.
+For example, an address, household income, and other specific information can identify a consumer, so CCPA provisions would cover this record.

-Though CCPA doesn’t cover data that can't be used to identify a consumer, businesses must ensure that stored data is safely anonymized.
-Generalized data can often be used to identify consumers even if the record doesn't contain a name.
+Though CCPA doesn’t cover data that cannot be used to identify a consumer, organizations must ensure that stored data is safely anonymized.
+Generalized data can often identify consumers even if the record contains no name.

-Although CCPA regulations were put into effect in 2018, businesses had until January 2020 to ensure that their systems complied.
-Businesses have 45 days to respond to any consumer request under CCPA rules.
+Although CCPA regulations were enacted in 2018, organizations had until January 2020 to ensure their systems complied.
+Organizations have 45 days to respond to any consumer request under CCPA rules.

-After an audit, the business may receive notices that systems are not compliant.
-The business then has 30 days to remediate the issue; failure to do so could result in up to $7500 in fines for each issue.
+After an audit, the organization may receive notices that systems are not compliant.
+The organization then has 30 days to remediate the issue; failure to do so could result in up to $7500 in fines for each breach.
 Users can seek $750 in damages for each data breach.

-Compliance violations also leave businesses open to additional lawsuits.
-Should a critical data breach affect numerous consumers, the business could face years of litigation and additional costs on attorney’s fees and reparations.
+Compliance violations also leave organizations open to additional lawsuits.
+Should a critical data breach affect numerous consumers, the organization could face years of litigation and additional costs in attorney’s fees and reparations.

 What Does CCPA Mean for Cybersecurity?

 Because data protection is a critical component in CCPA compliance, the cybersecurity of any infrastructure that stores user information should be a priority.
-Poor authorization controls and security protections could result in severe penalties, so CCPA drives the implementation of better cybersecurity.
-The wording in CCPA is that organizations must implement “reasonable security” measures, which leaves compliance up to interpretation.
+Poor authorization controls and security protections could result in severe penalties.
+Essentially, the CCPA drives organizations to implement better cybersecurity.
+The CCPA states that organizations must implement “reasonable security” measures, which leaves security compliance open to interpretation.

 The first step in improving cybersecurity is to perform a risk assessment.
-Most organizations don’t know how to carry out an effective risk assessment and hire professionals who will perform an audit, inventory infrastructure, and calculate a risk analysis.
+Most Many organizations don’t have the wherewithal know how to carry outperform an effective risk assessment, so they and hire professionals to who will conduct perform an audit, inventory its infrastructure, and calculate a risk analysis.
 Once the assessment is complete, these professionals will provide guidance on building and implementing cybersecurity controls.

 How to Become CCPA Compliant

-CCPA compliance can be convoluted and confusing when cybersecurity is involved, but professionals familiar with the process can provide the proper guidance to ensure that every step is taken properly.
-Businesses can follow six basic steps to ensure CCPA compliance:
+CCPA compliance can be convoluted and confusing when cybersecurity is involved, but cybersecurity professionals familiar with these regulations provide relevant guidance to ensure compliance.
+Organizations can follow six basic steps to ensure CCPA compliance:

 - Assign a team or individual to be responsible for data privacy.
 This role should focus on CCPA and other compliance standards and the cybersecurity surrounding data protection.

-- Inventory data to determine what’s collected and must be protected.
+- Inventory collected data to determine what must be protected.
 Understanding how data is collected and flows from system to system provides a roadmap for implementing cybersecurity controls.

 - Perform a risk assessment.
-During the risk assessment, the organization will discover data and systems that store this data to create strategies that include unknown infrastructure.
+During the risk assessment, the organization will discover the systems that store this data to create strategies that include unknown infrastructure.

 - Develop and implement tools that protect data.
 These tools could be third-party implementations or custom codes to add access controls to data.

 - Define policies and governance over data.
-These policies should oversee mitigation and monitoring of consumer data, including vendor access and supply chain risk management.
+These policies should oversee consumer data mitigation and monitoring, including vendor access and supply chain risk management.

 - Maintain an audit trail of all policies and procedures used for data privacy.
-Through auditing and policy trails, you can review your policies and identify lessons learned to improve them in the future.
+Through auditing and policy trails enable, you can to review your policies and identify lessons learned to improve them in the future.